sugimotot/btsdoc-portal/bbf/about/introduction_architecture.md

 ### Performance and Scalability

-The BitShares Blockchain publicly demonstrated sustaining over 3,000 (three thousand) transactions per second and over 22,000 ​operations per second on a distributed test network.
-This technology can easily scale to 10,000 (ten thousand) or more transactions per second with relatively straightforward improvements​ ​to​ server​​ capacity​ and​ communication​ protocols.
+The BitShares Blockchain publicly demonstrated sustaining over 3,000 (three thousand) transactions per second and over 22,000 operations per second on a distributed test network.
+This technology can easily scale to 10,000 (ten thousand) or more transactions per second with relatively straightforward improvements to server capacity and communication protocols.
 To achieve this industry-leading performance, BitShares has borrowed lessons learned from the LMAX Exchange , which is able to process 6 million transactions per second.
-Among these 2 lessons are the following​​ key​ points:
+Among these 2 lessons are the following key points:

+- Keep​ everything​ in memory.
+- Keep the core​ business logic in​ a single thread.
+- Keep​​ cryptographic​​ perations (hashes​​ and signatures)​​out​​of​​the​​core​​business logic.
+- Divide validation into state-dependent and state-independent checks.
+- Use an object oriented data model.

 By following these simple rules, BitShares is theoretically able to process >10,000 (ten thousand) transactions per second without any significant​ ​effort​ devoted​ to​ optimization.